Dave's Hot Chicken

-Dave's Hot Chicken is an American fast casual restaurant chain specializing in Nashville-style hot chicken.
+Dave's Hot Chicken is an American fast casual restaurant chain headquartered in Pasadena, California, which serves Nashville-style hot chicken.
+The company was founded in 2017, and as of December 2024 operated 283 restaurants globally.

-Founded in Los Angeles, California with a single restaurant in 2017, the chain has expanded to over 100 locations in 4 countries in 2022 and has been named "America's fastest-growing restaurant."

-Dave's Hot Chicken is headquartered in Pasadena, California.
+Dave's Hot Chicken has received investment from a number of celebrity investors include Drake, Samuel L. Jackson, Maria Shriver, Michael Strahan and Tom Werner.
+In June 2025, Dave’s Hot Chicken was acquired by the private equity firm Roark Capital in a deal valued at $1 billion.

 History

-Early history

-The first Dave's Hot Chicken was opened in May 2017 by friends Dave Kopushyan, Arman Oganeshyan, Tommy Rubenyan and Gary Rubenyan.
-Kopushyan – the chain's namesake – was a professional chef trained by restaurateur Thomas Keller at his Napa Valley restaurant The French Laundry.
+The first Dave's Hot Chicken was opened in May 2017 by Armenian-American childhood friends Dave Kopushyan, Arman Oganesyan, Tommy Rubenyan and Gary Rubenyan.
+They were inspired by the no frills approach of In N Out Burger as well as the growing demand for fried chicken in Los Angeles.
+Kopushyan – the chain's namesake – was a professional chef trained by restaurateur Thomas Keller at three-Michelin-star restaurant The French Laundry.
 Drawing from this experience, Kopushyan developed the chain's signature hot chicken recipe.
+The four friends scraped together $900 to set up a small shop.

-The original location consisted of nothing more than a small street food stand with a portable fryer and a few picnic tables, and was located in a parking lot in the East Hollywood neighborhood of Los Angeles.
+The original location consisted of nothing more than a small street food stand with a portable fryer, a few picnic tables, and a limited menu, and was located in a parking lot in the East Hollywood neighborhood of Los Angeles.
 Initially the stand sold only one item: a hot chicken combo plate.

 Following a feature on the food blog Eater Los Angeles the stand's popularity grew substantially, with lines that reportedly at times stretched an entire block.

-By late 2017, the stand was closed and a restaurant was opened in a nearby strip mall on Western Avenue.
-The restaurant's walls were decorated with street art by local-artists, a style that has become a recognizable feature of the chain.
+By late 2018, the stand was closed and a restaurant was opened in a nearby strip mall on Western Avenue.

-Franchising and domestic expansion

 In fall 2019, the founders formed an agreement with an investment group including former Wetzel's Pretzels CEO and co-founder Bill Phelps as well as movie producer John Davis to franchise the restaurant.
 The deal made plans for more than 300 locations in the United States and Canada.
 The deal saw Phelps named as the chain's new CEO.

-Within California

 In winter 2019, the chain opened 2nd and 3rd locations in Los Angeles' North Hollywood and Koreatown neighborhoods.
 In late 2020 and early 2021 the chain expanded into Orange County with stores in Anaheim, Orange, Irvine and Tustin, with plans to open 4 more in the county by the end of the year.

 In 2021, the chain expanded to the Bay Area with stores in Santa Rosa and Union City.
 The next year the chain added stores in Oakland, Sunnyvale and San Leandro.